eXascaleInfolab/recimpute/README.md

 - `use`: Use a trained model to get recommendations for new time series.
     - *-id*: Identifier of the save containing the model to use.
 The saves are stored in the Training/Results/ folder.
 The id of a save is its file name (without its .zip extension).
 Expected value: one identifier.
 Example: *0211_1723_53480*.
     - *-model_id*: ID of the model to load and use.
 The models' ID are listed in the outputs of the *train* and *eval* modes.
 If set to -1, the model used will always be the Voting Classifier that combines the knowledge of all the other classifiers.
 Expected value: one model ID.
 Example: *745*.
-    - *-ts*: File name of the file containing the time series for which recommendations are wanted.
+    - *-ts*: File name containing the time series for which recommendations are wanted.
 Expected value: one file name.
 Example: *timeseries.csv*.
 The sequence(s) are saved to a text (.csv, .txt) file in the Datasets/SystemInputs/ folder.
 The sequence(s) should have been preemptively z-normalized.
-In the file, each row corresponds to one time-series and each value is separated by a space.
+In the file, each row corresponds to one time series, and each value is separated by a space.
 The file should have no header and no index.
-    - *-use_prod_model* (optional): Whether or not use the model trained on ALL data.
+    - *-use_prod_model* (optional): Whether or not to use the model trained on ALL data.
 If not specified, does not use the model trained on all data (since it may not exist depending on the arguments used for training).
 Expected value: *True* or *False*.
-    - Note: after using ModelRace to select the most-promising classifiers, the remaining ones are combined in a Voting Classifier that uses majority voting.
+    - Note: after using ModelRace to select the most promising classifiers, the remaining ones are combined in a Voting Classifier that uses majority voting.
 This classifier will usually outperform the individual models.
 Hence we recommend using this Voting Classifier which *model_id*'s -1.

 Note: The parameters and strategies can be modified in the configuration files stored in the Config/ repository.